West Cork oil spill: Discovery

 On 16 February, the Russian naval attaché in Ireland confirmed that the carrier had been carrying out replenishment of fuel at sea from a Russian supply tanker.
 The attaché confirmed an internal investigation was being carried out into the cause of the incident and said that Russian aerial surveillance considered that approximately 300 tonnes of oil was on the sea surface but could not tell how this happened or whether it was from their refuelling operations.
 The Russian Navy offered no explanation for the presence of the oil but began an internal investigation into the matter.
 Admiral Korolev, the commander of the Russian ships stated that the refuelling proceeded in a routine manner and that there had been no leaks.
-The Russian Navy stated that it was willing to share data in an attempt to identify the origin of the spill but stated that it was "not catastrophic in nature and [did] not present a threat to the coastal environment".
+The Russian Navy stated that it was willing to share data in an attempt to identify the origin of the spill.
 The Admiral Kuznetsov is normally accompanied by at least one ocean-going tug in case of breakdown, on this occasion she was also accompanied by the Admiral Chabanenko.
 The carrier was en route to its home port following exercises in the Mediterranean Sea where, on 6 January, it suffered a fire which resulted in the death of one sailor.

 The British Coastguard initially estimated the quantity of oil spilled at around 1,000 tonnes, later revised down to 522 and then to 300 tonnes, a figure with which the Irish Department of Transport agreed with.
 If the original 1,000 tonnes estimate had proven accurate then this oil spill would have been the biggest to have affected Great Britain and Ireland since the Sea Empress ran aground near Milford Haven in 1996.